joint-hubs/Fraud-Detection/README.md

 - Tree-Based Models: Strong in feature importance analysis but less consistent in True Positive identification.
 Expanding the training dataset could improve accuracy.

-- Dictionary-Based Model: Exhibits a higher True Positive detection rate, crucial for fraud detection, at the expense of overall accuracy compared to tree-based models.
+- Dictionary-Based Model: Low accuracy, it could be used as feature engineering algorithm to enhance the data.

 - Optimization and Robustness: The project opens avenues for further optimization, including threshold adjustments and the potential adoption of adaptive, Reinforcement Learning techniques.